 Joel Cohen is a Managing Director in the Dispute Consulting group.

 Joel comes to the firm with over 17 years of experience in the dispute, forensic, and insolvency practice areas, most specifically focused in the financial services and asset management industries.
 His experience encompasses a number of significant cross-border insolvency and litigation matters, where he has served as financial advisor and consulting expert to fiduciaries, offshore liquidators, bankruptcy, and litigation trustees.
 He has assisted these clients in a variety of litigation consulting services, including asset tracing, fraud, Ponzi schemes, industry custom and practice for investment managers, and forensic analysis.
 Joel has also led several internal investigations within the context of family office, investment advisors, and various corporate structures.

-Before joining Stout, Joel was a Managing Director at boutique financial advisory and consulting firm.
+Before joining Stout, Joel was a Managing Director at a boutique financial advisory and consulting firm.
 Prior to that, he spent a number of years with a global financial advisory firm in its Dispute & Investigations group where he helped manage a team of CPAs, economists, attorneys, and finance professionals in executing a diverse array of complex engagements related to the various hedge fund/private equity fraud, insolvencies, and litigations that characterized the global financial crisis of 2008-09.